0xPARC/0xparc-intro-book/src/copy-constraints.typ

 The reader should check that this is correct!
-If the prover starts with values $a_i$, $b_i$, and $c_i$ that don't satisfy all the copy constraints, then a randomly selected $mu$ is very unlikely to satisfy this permutation check.
+If the prover starts with values $a_i$, $b_i$, and $c_i$ that do not satisfy all the copy constraints, then a randomly selected $mu$ is very unlikely to satisfy this permutation check.
 The right-hand side will not be a permutation of the left-hand side, and the check will fail.

-To clean things up, shuffle the $12$ terms on the right-hand side of @copy2 so that each variable is in the cell it started at:
+To clean things up, shuffle the $12$ terms on the right-hand side of @copy2 so that each variable is in the cell it started at.
 We want to prove
 #eqn[
   $